 I’m a absolute beginner to Anthony’s Magenetic Memory Method and hope to make use of the technique to memorize technical details, system commands, error messages and resolutions, etc. I’m a subscriber to Anthony’s newsletter and they are always have informational, inspirational and sometimes humorous content.
 Here I go into the next podcast…

 by Jpthefitz on Oct 02, 2014

-These podcasts have changed the way I Memorize and learn, I know that I’m just barely scratching the surface of the memory method and I am excited to learn more!!
-This method helps in day to day life and when studying for tests or vocabulary!
+These podcasts have changed the way I memorize and learn, I know that I’m just barely scratching the surface of the memory method and I am excited to learn more!
+This memory method helps in day to day life and when studying for tests or vocabulary!
 I love the academic applications of the major method, as well as the practical application.
 If you ever wanted to have a better memory, or to impress your friends or achieve more in school, this is the method for you!!